 I knew I wanted to stay on the floor, but I didn’t know how I could accomplish that.
 Google searches only resulted in floor desks available in Japan, and I didn’t want to spend hundreds of dollars importing a desk from overseas.
 Commissioning a custom low desk would have been similarly too expensive and risky since I didn’t know what height or size I wanted.

 I looked for months before I was able to find solutions to get set up, so here it is.
-And if you’re interested in any of the computer peripherals and accessories shown in the photo below, check out my Essentials For a Great Work-From-Home Day in 2021 for all the links and brief reviews.
+And if you’re interested in any of the computer peripherals and accessories shown in the photo below, check out my Essentials For a Great Work-From-Home Day for all the links and brief reviews.

 TThis is my first post in a series about my Japanese-inspired floor desk.
 If you want to see how my low desk works for me over time, check out the other posts below: